ODEL SAFEGUARDING AND CHILD PROTECTION POLICY FOR SCHOOLS AND EDUCATION SERVICES

 - the Designated Safeguarding Lead will refer cases to the Police where a crime may have been committed

-- the Designated Safeguarding Lead will ensure safeguarding and child protection information will be dealt with in a confidential manner and in accordance with the LSCB’s information sharing guidance.
+- the Designated Safeguarding Lead will ensure safeguarding and child protection information is dealt with in a confidential manner and in accordance with the LSCB’s information sharing guidance.

 - a written record will be made of what information has been shared with whom, and when

-- the Designated Safeguarding Lead will ensure safeguarding and child protection records will be stored securely in a central place separate from academic records
+- the Designated Safeguarding Lead will ensure that safeguarding and child protection records are stored securely in a central place separate from academic records

 - individual files will be kept for each child: the school will not keep family files

-- the Designated Safeguarding Lead will ensure access to safeguarding and child protection records by staff other than by the Designated Safeguarding Lead will be restricted, and a written record will be kept of who has had access to them and when
+- the Designated Safeguarding Lead will ensure access to safeguarding and child protection records by staff other than by the Designated Safeguarding Lead is restricted, and a written record will be kept of who has had access to them and when

 - the Designated Safeguarding Lead will ensure parents are usually (subject to the point below) aware of information held on their children and are kept up to date regarding any concerns or developments by the appropriate members of staff

 - general communications with parents will be in line with any home school policies and give due regard to which adults have parental responsibility